hienluu/llm-prompt-engineering-workshop/summarization_exercise.md

 And strategize your life helps you with the preparation.
 ```

-#### Transcript - Use Strategic Thinking to Create the Life You Want

-#### Resources - The Luck Formula: The Secret to Being in the Right Place at Right Time
+#### Transcript - The Luck Formula: The Secret to Being in the Right Place at Right Time

 ```
 so what if I told you that luck is actually a myth then instead of waiting for it to find you you can actually create yourself now think about it